Accepts Healthy Volunteers

 - - Dose Expansion: A minimum of one lesion amenable to injection (either non-visceral or visceral).

-- - Biopsy Cohort Enrichment: Patients must have a tumor lesion amenable to biopsy and consent to a pre-treatment and an on-treatment biopsy.
+- - Biopsy Cohort Enrichment: Participants must have a tumor lesion amenable to biopsy and consent to a pre-treatment and an on-treatment biopsy.

-- - Patients must have measurable disease as determined by RECIST v1.1 (solid tumors) or Cheson 2014 criteria (lymphomas).
+- - Participants must have measurable disease as determined by RECIST v1.1 (solid tumors) or Cheson 2014 criteria (lymphomas).

-- - Dose Expansion: Patients must have at least 1 measurable lesion per RECIST v1.1 which has not been previously irradiated.
+- - Dose Expansion: Participants must have at least 1 measurable lesion per RECIST v1.1 which has not been previously irradiated.

 - - Adequate hematological and biological function.